php-http/documentation/integrations/symfony-bundle.rst

 Discovery of Factory Classes
 ````````````````````````````

-If you want the bundle to automatically find usable factory classes, install
-and enable ``puli/symfony-bundle``.
-If you do not want use auto discovery, you
-need to specify all the factory classes for you client.
-The following example
+You need to specify all the factory classes for you client.
+The following
-show how you configure factory classes using Guzzle:
+example shows how you configure factory classes using Guzzle:

 .. code-block:: yaml